kmaninis/COB/README.md

-# Convolutional Oriented Boundaries (COB) : Perceptual Grouping Beyond the BSDS
+# COB: Convolutional Oriented Boundaries

-This is the Convolutional Oriented Boundaries (COB) implementation.
-COB is a technique that produces multiscale oriented contours and region hierarchies, starting from generic image classification CNNs.
-COB is computationally efficient, because it requires a single CNN forward pass for multiscale contour detection and uses a novel sparse boundary representation for hierarchical segmentation; it gives a significant leap in performance over the state-of-the-art and it generalizes very well to unseen categories and datasets.
-Particularly, we show that learning to estimate not only contour strength but also contour orientation provides more accurate results.
-We also conclude that our architectures do not require contour globalization, which was one of the speed bottlenecks in existing approaches.
+![COB](doc/ims/COB.png)

+COB is a technique that produces multiscale oriented contours and region hierarchies from a single forward pass of a generic image classification CNN.
 The whole pipeline runs in the order of 0.8 seconds per image to produce state-of-the-art hierarchical boundaries.

-![COB](doc/ims/COB.png)
+Check our visit our [project page](http://www.vision.ee.ethz.ch/~cvlsegmentation) for pre-computed results (on BSDS500, PASCAL, SBD, COCO, Imagenet, etc.), public benchmarks, results visualization, and additional information.

 ### Prerequisites:
  - Install [this](https://github.com/s9xie/hed) version of Caffe along with standard dependencies and matcaffe.